-Elise Edson is a senior associate in the International Arbitration and the Public International Law practices.
+Elise Edson is counsel in the International Arbitration and the Public International Law practices.

 She represents States and companies in international arbitrations under the auspices of the ICC, SCC, LCIA and ICSID, as well as in proceedings conducted in accordance with the UNCITRAL Rules, with a focus on investment disputes as well as arbitrations related to the energy sector in Eastern Europe.

 International arbitrations on which Elise Edson has worked include the representation of: